Venezuelan opposition envoy addresses OAS

 Gustavo Tarre delivered a speech during a session held by the Permanent Council of the OAS exactly three months after Juan Guaidó, leader of Venezuela’s opposition-controlled congress, declared himself the country’s interim president in an escalating confrontation with President Niclolás Maduro.

-Ambassadors from at least four Caribbean countries left the room before Tarre spoke, showing their opposition to his recognition by the OAS as Venezuela’s representative.
+Ambassadors from at least four Caribbean countries —Barbados, St. Kitts and Nevis, St. Vincent and the Grenadines, and Trinidad and Tobago — left the room before Tarre spoke, showing their opposition to his recognition by the OAS as Venezuela’s representative.

 The U.S. and most of the regional group’s 34 member states recognize Guaidó as Venezuela’s interim leader.
 They say Maduro wasn’t legitimately re-elected last year because leading opposition candidates weren’t permitted to run.